 "Instrumental activities of daily living (IADL)" means routine activities performed around the home or in the community and includes the following:

 (a) Meal preparation: How meals are prepared (e.g., planning meals, cooking, assembling ingredients, setting out food, utensils, and cleaning up after meals).
-NOTE: The department will not authorize this IADL to plan meals or clean up after meals.
-You must need assistance with actual meal preparation.
+NOTE: The department will not authorize this IADL to only plan meals or clean up after meals.
+You must need assistance with other tasks of meal preparation.

 (b) Ordinary housework: How ordinary work around the house is performed (e.g., doing dishes, dusting, making bed, tidying up, laundry).